Unfair Business Practices & Class Actions

 White Collar Defense & Government Enforcement

-Our White Collar Defense and Government Enforcement Practice Group includes two former federal prosecutors (one a past Chief of the Securities Fraud Section at the U.S. Attorney’s Office in San Francisco), a former Trial Attorney in the Tax Division of the U.S. Department of Justice, a former long-time public defender in San Francisco, and other attorneys with prior government experience.
+Our White Collar Defense and Government Enforcement Practice Group includes three former federal prosecutors (a past Chief of the Securities Fraud Section at the U.S. Attorney’s Office for the Northern District of California and two Assistant United States Attorneys for the Southern District of California), a former Trial Attorney in the Tax Division of the U.S. Department of Justice, a former long-time public defender in San Francisco, and other attorneys with prior government experience, including at the California Attorney General’s office.
 Our lawyers have experience with investigations and cases focused on companies and individuals in a wide variety of complex matters, including securities fraud, financial fraud, insider trading, the Foreign Corrupt Practices Act, tax fraud, and antitrust violations that can involve multiple jurisdictions and parallel civil and criminal proceedings.

 We have extensive trial experience in high-profile cases, but we also understand that convincing the government not to pursue a matter in the first place is the best result.
 Because we’ve been there both as government attorneys and on behalf of our private clients, we understand how to deal with a variety of enforcement agencies – including the U.S. Department of Justice, the Securities and Exchange Commission, the Internal Revenue Service, and many others – to avoid or temper potential enforcement actions.
 In that regard, we also have conducted internal investigations and advised companies in establishing compliance policies, programs, and training in a range of industries.